Sana-u02/data-analysis-hub/Projects/Netflix Insights: EDA + Recommendations/README.md

-# Netflix Data Analysis & Recommendation System
+# Netflix Data Analysis and Recommendation System

-This project explores the Netflix Movies and TV Shows dataset to uncover patterns and trends.
-It includes Exploratory Data Analysis (EDA) and a content based recommendation system that suggests similar titles using text features.
+This project analyzes the Netflix Movies and TV Shows dataset to identify trends and patterns in content production.
+It also includes a content based recommendation system that suggests similar titles using text features.

 https://github.com/user-attachments/assets/d8d5a4fb-bef6-4ffb-be90-c94b31032f37